droppedasbaby/go-base-web/README.md

 # go-base-web

 ### Overview
-`go-base-web` is a foundational Go web project aimed at providing a solid starting point for building scalable and maintainable web applications.
+`go-base-web` is a template aimed at providing a solid starting point for building web applications.
 It incorporates best practices and idiomatic Go code.

 ### Features
 - Graceful shutdown